 So how did it go with Behr’s new chalk paint?

-To paint the kids’ bathroom vanity, I followed the exact same process I used when painting our laundry room cabinets using Annie Sloan chalk paint.
-You can read the full tutorial on how to paint laminate cabinets with chalk paint right over here.
+To paint the kids’ bathroom vanity, I followed the exact same process I used when painting our laundry room cabinets using Annie Sloan chalk paint, which involved priming my cabinets and then painting with chalk paint.

 Here’s what I loved so much about Behr chalk paint:

 - The quality is on par with other, pricier chalk paints I’ve used.
 Annie Sloan and Amy Howard are like the Porsche of chalk paints.
-And in terms of quality, Behr’s paint was just as easy to use and the results were just as fabulous as those I’ve gotten when using the other two brands I mentioned.
+And in terms of quality, Behr’s paint was just as easy to use and the results were good, as you can see from my photo above.

 - It’s less expensive than some of the “boutique” brands.
 Behr chalk paint is $19.98 per quart, while many of the other brands out there can be as expensive as $40.